Why Every Developer Needs To Learn How To Sell

 Is there anything more frustrating than trying to accomplish a big goal and not being able to get others to buy into your vision?
 As a software developer, it might seem strange to dedicate time to improving sales skills.
 Recently, though, I’ve noticed that the most successful software developers are great at selling at least […]

 Software Soup Today you can add Google maps to your application with a few lines of code.
 Just think about how crazy that is?

 Have you ever talked to someone who’s not listening to you?

 I believe that you can learn from everyone even if they’re a fictional character.
 If you have no idea who Naruto is then you’re definitely in for a treat.
 This is another post in a series that I’m writing on what software developer can learn for the lives of others.
 I’ll cover a mix of […]

 Just because you’re in the game doesn’t mean you’re playing the right one.

+Have you heard the idea that we should learn with the goal of being t-shaped?
 There’s a metaphor I think aligns better with how I want to live life.
 I’m striving to be a line of dripping paint.

+I recently watched an episode of FunFunFunction by MPJ.
+He was talking about why settings are evil.
 There was one concept from the video that I found interesting.
 The idea is that software that’s complicated to test can’t maintain quality.